 global cities seminar

 ENVD 4100 introduces students to the basic concepts underpinning the study of and planning for cities.
 It comparatively examines social, economic, cultural, and environmental issues facing cities around the world.
-(Scheduled for Fall 2017)
+(Fall 2017)

 urban planning studios